Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

 ## Configuration

 Symfony comes with [translations][4] package out of the box.
-We don't have to install it.
+We don’t have to install it.
 Also we have initial configuration in `config/packages/translation.yaml` file:

 ```yaml